Edward-Regalado/city-explorer/README.md

 **Version**: 1.0.0

 ## Overview
-This app allows users to search for a city and retrieve map and weather data for that city.
+This app allows users to search for a city and retrieve maps, weather forecast and movies.

 ## Web request-response cycle